sandesh-sukhadare/FLUME-Data-Streaming-/Twitter_conf.md

 ### Create a conf file
   ```
-  touch twitter-conf
+  nano twitter-conf
   ```
 ### Paste the following code in the conf file
   ```
   TwitterAgent.sources = Twitter
   TwitterAgent.channels = MemChannel